EN · SE · RU

 Sergei Prokofiev (1891–1953) · 1935 · ~4 min

 From the ballet Romeo and Juliet, Op.
-64. March‑like theme in B‑flat minor; full chordal writing in the guitar transcription.
+64. March‑like theme.
 Arrangement by Bridget Mermikides.

 Flamenco